 Both the premodern and the postmodern worldviews are versions of P-B. A new and, some would say, radical narrative is needed for the people of the global village.
 The likelihood of such a paradigm shift may seem remote or non-existent but those are nevertheless the two choices.
 Continue the direction we are currently going with never-ending war and violence or take the field of battle in the only “war” that makes sense, the war against war.

-As some of us take that field embodying the courage of our convictions, as advocates of Simple Reality we call upon our invincible compassion to provide our endless energy.
+As some of us take that field embodying the courage of our convictions, as advocates of Simple Reality, we call upon our invincible compassion to provide us endless energy.
 We have chosen to embrace the light of self-transformation.
 We have chosen peace.

 Those who remain on the sidelines paralyzed by fear also make their choice to remain in the abyss of darkness, to remain unconscious.
 Fearing change they return to the all familiar dissatisfying hopelessness, they flee from Chimera, the she-monster of despair, while at the same time pursuing the illusions of pleasure, power and material wealth.
 Stumbling and groping in this darkness, nothing can be found that is real, nothing can be grasped that isn’t ephemeral, nothing provides what is truly needed, the light of courage.